seanmccay/my-notes/angular/state-management.md

 # State Management

-There are a bunch of options for managing state in Angular apps including just using services but for apps as large and complex as DataRap two stuck out as real options to me
+There are a bunch of options for managing state in Angular apps including just using services but for large and complex apps, two stuck out as real options to me

 -   NgRx (popular, has extensions, implements Redux pattern with observables
     -   Can be pretty verbose but the pattern isn't too complicated